 This is the biggest awards night for the industry so it’s great to add to the growing list of awards (4 this year) for our market-leading technology.

 Obviously, we haven’t given out our awards yet for our broker of the year.
-If you haven’t already voted for your broker please do so here.
+You can vote for your favourite broker in our awards.

 A while ago we have a chat with David Papier the head of Sales – which is also worth a read.